 My Top Tips To Save Money On Name Brand Clothes

 I use several other strategies to get brand name discounted designer clothes on a budget to save money on my kids’ clothes and my own.
 Some of these techniques can be risky, especially if you have a problem with overspending, so be careful.

 Signing up for a credit card reward program is a terrible idea if you have a problem staying on budget.

 Shop Wholesale Outlet Stores – (Use Caution)

 Outlet stores can be a great option to get high-quality clothes for a discount.
 However, outlet stores can also be a great option to get low-quality discounted clothes.
-Similar to Black Friday deals, some manufacturers produce lower quality products specifically to be sold at wholesale retail stores.
+Like Black Friday deals, some manufacturers produce lower quality products specifically to be sold at wholesale, retail stores.

 Just because an item is at a big outlet store, that doesn’t mean it is the same quality as the other brand items.

 Use A Store Credit Card

 **Beware** store credit cards can be a slippery slope.
 If you are great at sticking to a budget, signing up for a store rewards credit card can be an excellent strategy to save a bunch of money.